-Solution 2 – Delete the problematic software
+Solution 6 – Delete the problematic software

-Often certain software can cause PROCESS_HAS_LOCKED_PAGES error and in order to fix this issue, it’s advised that you find and uninstall the problematic software.
+Often certain software can cause PROCESS HAS LOCKED PAGES error and in order to fix this issue, it’s advised that you find and uninstall the problematic software.
 According to users, the common cause for this problem can be tools such as IOBit Password Folder, so if you’re using the aforementioned tool, be sure to remove it.

 It’s worth mentioning that almost any third-party antivirus software can cause this problem, so be sure to completely remove any installed antivirus programs that you have.
 To completely remove an antivirus program, you need to use the dedicated uninstaller tool.
 Many security companies have these tools on their website, so be sure to download one for your antivirus software.

-Solution 3 – Install the older version of the drivers
+Solution 7 – Install the older version of the drivers

 Blackmagic Intensity Pro owners reported that they had certain problems with latest drivers, and in order to fix the Blue Screen of Death errors, they had to uninstall the latest driver and switch to the older version.
 To uninstall a certain driver, do the following:

 - Press Windows Key + X and select Device Manager from the list.